 If you’re going to wear a tie clip with a suit, there’s only one rule to remember – don’t go overboard with your accessories.
 Given the customisable nature of suits with lapel pins, collar pins, pocket squares and more, it’s easy to get lost in all the details and end up looking like a dapper voodoo doll – that’s bad.

 As we mentioned before there’s now a plethora of tie clip designs and colours to choose from.
 Whilst you’ll never go wrong with a traditional silver tie clip, men have been trying out bolder designs in the past decade to match their personalities.
 You can now find everything from anchors to animals to teeth designs but there is a silver lining – you need to draw the line between cool and down-right tacky.
 Remember that your suit should be the defining statement rather than a tie clip that alienates people.

 The Tom Hardy combo above is a great example of a perfectly matched tie clip and suit.
-The look Hardy has gone for is 1920s English so there’s pinstripes, patterns and a contrasting club collar dress shirt (rounded collars).
+The look Hardy has gone for is 1920s English so there are pinstripes, patterns and a contrasting club collar dress shirt (rounded collars).
 With so many elements going on, a gold tie bar in a slim tooth design is just enough to add a final polish to the look without going overboard.

 Matching Tie Clips To Suit Separates

 Given that suit separates already give you contrasting top and bottom colours, tie bars can also match the colour of your tie or be a shade similar.
 This gives your whole look a much cleaner feel, but up close the finer details are still there.
-Think a combo like a black tie with black or grey tie bar or a dark green tie with matte green tie bar.
+Think of a combo like a black tie with a black or grey tie bar or a dark green tie with a matte green tie bar.
 What’s trending at the moment for tie bars is matte finishing across countless colours.
 It’s a more subtle way of showing off a bit of personality and they’re the perfect option for suit separates.